 Click here to read the previous top Canadian lithium stocks article.

 Editor’s note — This list has been updated to include Noram Ventures, which was up 377.78 percent year-to-date on December 14, but did not register when data for the article was gathered.

 Lithium’s popularity has been rising for several years due to the energy storage revolution.

-A few have been able to hold onto gains, and for investors interested in the lithium space, the Investing News Network has created an overview of the top Canadian lithium stocks on the TSX and the top Canadian lithium stocks on the TSXV with year-to-date gains.
+For investors interested in getting involved in the lithium space, the Investing News Network has created an overview of the top Canadian lithium stocks on the TSX and the top Canadian lithium stocks on the TSXV with the biggest year-to-date gains.

 1. American Lithium (TSXV:LI)